rabi-siddique/todo-cli/README.md

 The tool supports three commands:

 - `add`: Adds a new todo item.
-- `remove`: Removes an existing todo item.
+- `rm`: Removes an existing todo item.
 - `show`: Displays all current todo items.

 ### Adding a Todo Item